-Book Review: Mass Effect: Annihilation by N.K.
+Book Review: Mass Effect: Initiation by N.K.
 Jemisin & Mac Walters

 I received a review copy from the publisher.
 This does not affect the contents of my review and all opinions are my own.